Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Empirical Study

-When we aggregate these action-level observations into our PR-level adherence metric, we find that high-coverage repositories exhibit somewhat stronger but still far-from-perfect adherence.
-Under the strict definition (only reviews, approvals, and merges by code owners count as required ownership actions), 41.98\% of PRs in high-coverage repositories and 38.27\% of PRs in low-coverage repositories adhere to CODEOWNERS.
-Across the full dataset (beyond the 81+81 sampled repositories), this stricter definition yields an overall adherence rate of 19.07\%.
+When we aggregate these action-level observations into our adherence definition, we find that high-coverage repositories exhibit somewhat stronger but still far-from-perfect adherence.
+Under the strict definition (only reviews, approvals, and merges by code owners count as required ownership actions), the sampled PR adheres to CODEOWNERS in 41.98\% of high- and 38.27\% of low-coverage repositories.

-Under the relaxed definition, where authorship by a code owner also counts as an ownership action, adherence in high-coverage repositories increases to 46.91\%, while adherence in low-coverage repositories remains at 38.27\%.
+Under the relaxed definition, where authorship by a code owner also counts as an ownership action, adherence in high-coverage repositories increases to 46.91\% of repositories, while adherence in low-coverage repositories remains at 38.27\%.
 This stability in the low-coverage group indicates that, in these projects, code owners rarely contribute \emph{only} as authors in cases where they are not already involved in review, approval, or merge; authorship thus adds little additional adherence signal there.
-At the level of the full dataset, this relaxed definition raises overall adherence slightly to 20.31\%.
+Measured across all PRs in the full dataset rather than across the sampled repositories, the strict definition yields an overall adherence rate of 19.07\% and the relaxed definition 20.31\%.

-Overall, these results suggest that broader CODEOWNERS coverage is associated with more systematic involvement of designated owners—especially at the merge stage—and with moderately higher PR-level adherence.
-However, even in high-coverage repositories, more than half of PRs do not satisfy our adherence criteria, underscoring that CODEOWNERS files are often treated as guidelines rather than rigid enforcement mechanisms.
+These results suggest that broader CODEOWNERS coverage is associated with more systematic involvement of designated owners, especially at the merge stage, and with moderately higher adherence.
+However, in more than half of the high-coverage repositories the sampled PR does not satisfy our adherence criteria, underscoring that CODEOWNERS files are often treated as guidelines rather than rigid enforcement mechanisms.